• Tealtheme

 Chemistry

-Different types of geological materials like rock, soil, borehole core and beneficiation products are analysed for major oxides and trace elements and hydrogeochemical samples are analysed for cations, anions and trace elements .Our laboratories have gained the expertise in chemical characterization of refractory minerals like monazite, xenotime, ilmenite, rutile, zircon, garnet, sillimanite, beryl, niobate, tantalate phases, geo-botanical samples, coal and fly ash samples for more than 70 elements from parts per billion(ppb) to percentage levels.Gold and platinum group elements are preconcentrated by Fire Assay technique and analysed by GF-AAS/ICP-OES.
+Our team analyzes various geological materials for their principal oxides and trace elements, including rock, soil, borehole core, and beneficiation products.
+Hydro geochemical samples are analyzed for cations, anions, and trace elements.
+Our laboratories have developed expertise in the chemical characterization of refractory minerals such as monazite, xenotime, ilmenite, rutile, zircon, garnet, sillimanite, beryl, niobate, and tantalate phases, as well as geo-botanical, coal and fly ash samples, covering more than 70 elements from parts per billion (ppb) to percentage levels.
+Gold and platinum group elements are pre-concentrated using the Fire Assay technique and analyzed by GF-AAS/ICP-OES.

 AMD received a patent (Patent No. 420937) through Chemistry group for an invention entitled “A filter with developed sorbent composite material for removing toxic metal contaminants from aqueous systems” in accordance with the provisions of the Patents Act, 1970.

-As a part of Aatma Nirbhar Bharath, Chemistry Group, AMD and NCCCM, BARC jointly developed and released a Certified Reference Material (CRM) of Dolomite-BARC B1101 on 23.11.2021.
+As a part of “Aatma Nirbhar Bharath” initiative, Chemistry Group, AMD and NCCCM, BARC jointly developed and released a Certified Reference Material (CRM) of Dolomite-BARC B1101 on 23.11.2021 and Ferro carbonatite CRM is ready for release.

-Inductively Coupled Plasma-Optical Emission Spectrometer (ICP–OES)
+Inductively Coupled Plasma Optical Emission Spectrometer (ICP-OES)

 [X]